Family found living with weapons in Nevada children’s museum

 CARSON CITY, Nev.
-(AP) — Authorities say a couple kept a cache of weapons and lived with their two small children at a northern Nevada children’s museum.
+(AP) — A\a couple kept a cache of weapons and lived with their two small children at a northern Nevada children’s museum, authorities said.

 KRNV-TV in Reno reported Friday that a 41-year-old janitor at the Children’s Museum of Northern Nevada was arrested late last week.
 He has been charged with child neglect and weapons-related offenses.

-The Carson City Sheriff’s Office says officials realized the family was living in the museum after the man’s 2-year-old child was discovered walking nearby unsupervised.
+Officials realized the family was living in the museum after the man’s 2-year-old child was found walking nearby unsupervised, the Carson City Sheriff’s Office said.

 The museum’s board issued an apology and has closed temporarily while they find a new manager.